Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/redemption-and-balance-rules.md

 # Redemption Rules and Value Rules
-Redemption Rules and Value Rules are extra conditions placed on Values that are evaluated during checkout.
+Redemption Rules and Balance Rules are extra conditions placed on Values that are evaluated during checkout.
 Redemption rules determine if a Value can be used and evaluate to true or false.
-Value Rules enable more advanced balance behaviour, such as percent off, and evaluate to a number.
+Balance Rules enable more advanced balance behaviour, such as percent off, and evaluate to a number.
 Rules are typically used for promotions and represent a discount to the customer.
 Let's look at a few common examples.

 **Example 1: $5 off transactions over $100**